Optimizer-Prime/physio-calc/README.md

 # physio-calc
-Perform physiological calculations and conversions, with a simple and clean interface.
+Perform physiological calculations and conversions, with an easy-to-use interface.

 ### Prerequisites
 In order to run the app, you must have the prerequisites defined in **requirements.txt** installed in your environment.